WATER-06

 Collaborate with Federal, State, and Local Agencies and Organizations to Identify Future Water Supplies, Explore Alternative Supply Sources, and Improve Capacity

-• Pursue grant funding opportunities from the State Water Resources Control Board (SWRCB), the California Department of Water Resources (CA DWR), the U.S. Bureau of Reclamation (Reclamation), the U.S. Army Corps of Engineers (USACE) and other State and Federal agencies related to water recycling projects, and/or other water resource planning projects.
+Action WATER-06-a: Pursue grant funding opportunities from the State Water Resources Control Board, the California Department of Water Resources, US Bureau of Reclamation, US Army Corps of Engineers and other agencies related to water recycling projects, and/or other water resource planning projects.
+Status: Ongoing.

-• Collaborate with RWA, the Sierra Climate Adaptation and Mitigation Partnership (Sierra CAMP), Sierra Nevada Conservancy, the Water Forum, CRCRC, groundwater sustainability agencies, and other local, regional, and State organizations to explore regional sustainability and conservation strategies for Sacramento County’s water resources (i.e., Sacramento, American, Mokelumne, and Cosumnes Rivers; groundwater).
-This may include improving domestic well data and information sharing among agencies.
+Action WATER-06-c: Collaborate with Sierra Climate Adaptation and Mitigation Partnership, Sierra Nature Conservancy, Sacramento Water Forum, and Capital Region Climate Readiness Collaborative, and other organizations to explore regional sustainability and conservation strategies for Sacramento County’s water resources (i.e., Sacramento, American, Mokelumne, and Cosumnes Rivers; groundwater).
+Status: Ongoing.

 Started